Color theory for Fashion.

 I‘m obsessed.

-Right now it’s pale pale pale pink (which I never would have worn years ago), and royal blue, and mint green.
+Right now I’m loving pale pale pale tint of pink (which I never would have worn years ago), alongside royal blue, and mint green.
 Lemon yellow.

-I love pastels and pure hues when paired with each other or with white.
+I love pastels and pure primary hues when paired with each other or mixed with white.
+These colors and combinations give me a feeling of lightness and purity that makes me feel new and energized.

 Color is joy.